Justinianus2001/Justinianus2001/README.md

-*Quote of the Day (01/21/2023):*
+*Quote of the Day (01/22/2023):*

-_**One does not accumulate but eliminate.
-It is not daily increase but daily decrease.
-The height of cultivation always runs to simplicity.**_

-Bruce Lee
+_**Do not worry if you have built your castles in the air.
+They are where they should be.
+Now put the foundations under them.**_

+Henry David Thoreau